azdavis/millet/docs/ARCHITECTURE.md

 A CLI wrapper around `analysis`.
 It basically does one full analysis of the input, prints any errors to stdout, and exits, much like a conventional compiler or linter.

+## Other crates

+These crates don't really fit in anywhere else.

+### `crates/config`

+The format for the optional Millet configuration file.

 ### `crates/tests`

-The tests.
+All the tests for all of the other crates.
 Depends on `analysis`, and consumes its public API to test functionality of each of the 'passes'.

+No crate except this crate is expected to have tests, and this crate is expected to have nothing but tests.

 Test case are usually SML programs, which contain "expectation comments" asserting that `analysis` should behave a certain way about a certain region of the program.